For Newcomers Renting in Canada, Here's What You Need to Know

 Tenants' rights are important, and Canada has strict, enforced laws about this.

-Most of the rental housing in Canada is rented out by property management firms or private landlords.
-Often, you will be negotiating directly with the owner of the rental or a real estate agent hired by the owner to handle the leasing.
+Property management firms or private landlords rent out most rental housing in Canada.
+Often, you will negotiate directly with the rental owner or a real estate agent hired by the owner to handle the leasing.

 Canadians typically search for rentals through various websites to find apartments and houses listed for rent.
-In addition to rentalfornewcomers.com, sites used often include RentBoard, Rentals.ca, liv.rent, PadMapper, Kijiji, Craigslist or even local media websites.
+In addition to rentalfornewcomers.com, sites often include RentBoard, Rentals.ca, liv.rent, PadMapper, Kijiji, Craigslist, and even local media websites.

 But be careful.
 Scammers haunt sites such as Kijiji and Craigslist, so be on guard.

-Property managers of multifamily buildings and individual property landlords still display “For Rent” signs in front of their buildings or in the windows of a property they’re listing.
+Multifamily building managers and individual property landlords still display “For Rent” signs in front of their buildings or in the windows of a property they’re listing.
 It’s a good strategy to walk or drive through a neighbourhood that interests you and look for rental signage, which usually has a phone number to call.
 You can even inquire on the spot (and perhaps get the chance to see the rental immediately).

 Here’s what property managers and landlords require